George Shearing: Later career

 In 1970, he began to "phase out his by-now-predictable quintet" and disbanded the group in 1978.
 One of his more notable albums during this period was The Reunion (1976), made in collaboration with bassist Andy Simpkins and drummer Rusty Jones, and featuring Stéphane Grappelli, the violinist with whom he had debuted as a sideman decades before.

 Later, Shearing played in a trio, as a soloist, and increasingly in a duo.
 Among his collaborations were sets with the Montgomery Brothers, Marian McPartland, Brian Q. Torff, Jim Hall, Hank Jones, Niels-Henning Ørsted Pedersen and Kenny Davern.
 In 1979, Shearing signed with Concord Records, and recorded for the label with Mel Tormé.
 This collaboration garnered Shearing and Tormé two Grammys, one in 1983 and another in 1984.

 Shearing remained fit and active well into his later years and continued to perform, even after being honoured with an Ivor Novello Lifetime Achievement Award in 1993.
 He never forgot his native country and, in his last years, would split his year between living in New York and Chipping Campden, Gloucestershire, where he bought a house with his second wife, singer Ellie Geffert.
 This gave him the opportunity to tour the UK, giving concerts, often with Tormé, backed by the BBC Big Band.
 He was appointed OBE in 1996.
 In 2007, he was knighted.
 "So", he noted later, "the poor, blind kid from Battersea became Sir George Shearing.
 Now that's a fairy tale come true."

 He was the subject of This Is Your Life in 1992 when he was surprised by Michael Aspel while performing at Ronnie Scott's Jazz Club.

 In 2004, he released his memoirs, Lullaby of Birdland, which was accompanied by a double-album "musical autobiography", Lullabies of Birdland.
 Shortly afterwards, however, he had a fall at his home and retired from regular performing.

 On 14 February 2011, Shearing died from heart failure at 91.

 In October 2011, Derek Paravicini and jazz vocalist Frank Holder performed a tribute concert to the recordings of Shearing.
 Ann Odell transcribed the recordings and taught Paravicini the parts, as well as being the MD for the concerts.
 Lady Shearing also endorsed the show, sending a letter to be read out before the Watermill Jazz Club performance.

 Personal life

-Shearing was married to Trixie Bayes, with whom he had his only child Wendy, from 1941 to 1973.
-Two years after his divorce he married his second wife, the singer Ellie Geffert.
+Shearing was married to Trixie Bayes from 1941 to 1973, with whom he had his only child, a daughter named Wendy.
+Two years after his divorce from Bayes he married singer Ellie Geffert.

 He was a member of the Bohemian Club and often performed at the annual Bohemian Grove Encampments.
 He composed music for two of the Grove Plays.